The Built-In min() and max() Functions

 By Christoph Schiessl on Python

-The Built-in sum() Function
+The Built-In sum() Function

 In this article, we explore Python's built-in sum() function, its parameters, and some extreme use cases it wasn't even designed for.